HTTP-RPC/Kilo/README.md

 ### Arguments
 As with HTML forms, arguments are submitted either via the query string or in the request body.
 Arguments for `GET` and `DELETE` requests are always sent in the query string. `POST` arguments are always sent in the request body, and may be submitted using either the standard W3C [URL-encoded form](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4.1) or [multi-part form data](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4.2) encodings or as JSON. `PUT` arguments may be submitted either as JSON (sent in the request body) or via the query string.

-The request encoding is set via the `encoding` property of the service proxy instance. `WebServiceProxy` provides the following constants representing the supported encoding types:
+The request encoding is set via the `encoding` property of the service proxy instance.
+The `WebServiceProxy` class provides the following constants representing the supported encoding types:

 * `APPLICATION_X_WWW_FORM_URLENCODED`
 * `MULTIPART_FORM_DATA`